 Frequently Asked Questions

-What does the Gauley River offer as whitewater and why is it so significant?
+What does the Gauley River offer as whitewater, and why is it so significant?

-The Gauley River provides 26 miles of continuous Class IV–V whitewater — the most anticipated commercial whitewater release in the United States.
-The Gauley Season (September through November, when Summersville Lake’s Summersville Dam releases water) concentrates the most committed whitewater paddlers in the country into the Fayetteville and Summersville area for what is known as “Gauley Season” — a cultural event for eastern whitewater.
-The Upper Gauley’s five major rapids — Insignificant, Pillow Rock, Lost Paddle, Iron Ring, and Sweet’s Falls — are among the most technically demanding commercially rafted whitewater in the world.
-At high flows, these are legitimate Grade VI challenges requiring experienced guides; commercial trip operators screen for physical fitness and swimming ability.
-The Lower Gauley (Class III–IV) provides a more accessible alternative.
-The New River Gorge Bridge to Fayetteville area serves as the base for both Gauley and New River trips.
+The Gauley River runs 26 miles of near-continuous Class IV–V — the most anticipated commercial whitewater release in the country.
+Gauley Season, when Summersville Dam sends water downstream for roughly six weekends from the Friday after Labor Day in early September through Bridge Day weekend in mid-October, draws the most committed paddlers to the Fayetteville and Summersville area.
+The Upper Gauley’s five marquee rapids — Insignificant, Pillow Rock, Lost Paddle, Iron Ring, and Sweet’s Falls — count among the hardest commercially rafted whitewater on earth.
+At high flows they border on Grade VI, and trip operators screen guests for fitness and swimming ability.
+The Lower Gauley (Class III–IV) makes a friendlier alternative, and the Fayetteville–New River Gorge area serves as the base camp for both Gauley and New River trips.

 What are the best hiking destinations in West Virginia’s Monongahela National Forest?